Thomas Pickens Brady

 Thomas Pickens Brady (August 6, 1903 – January 31, 1973) was a Mississippi jurist and a segregationist leader during the Civil Rights Era, who lived in Brookhaven, Mississippi.
+He advocated for segregation as a way of life and means to ensure peace.

 Education

-Born in New Orleans, in the Touro Infirmary, because no nursing center existed in Brookhaven, Brady graduated from the Brookhaven High School on 1920 and then went to the Lawrenceville School (Class of 1923) and then to Yale University (Class of 1927).
+Born in New Orleans, in the Touro Infirmary, because no nursing center existed in Brookhaven, Brady graduated from Brookhaven High School in 1920 and then went to the Lawrenceville School (Class of 1923) and then to Yale University (Class of 1927).

 The next year Brady went to the University of Michigan Law School, then to the University of Mississippi, where he completed his law studies and also was instructor there.
 Parallel to this, he was a member of the Society of Science.

 Legal career

 Upon graduating from law school on 1930, Brady joined his father's firm, Brady, Dean and Hobbs.

-In July 1963, he was appointed an associate justice of the Mississippi Supreme Court to complete the unexpired term of Justice R. Olney Arrington, and would serve until his death.
-While there, in spite of his personal segregationist views, he ruled on 1965 a White-only park in Greenwood was to be integrated, and vacated one year later the conviction of a Black by an All-White grand jury.
+In July 1963, he was appointed an associate justice of the Mississippi Supreme Court to complete the unexpired term of Justice R. Olney Arrington.
+He served until his death.
+While there, in spite of his personal segregationist views, he ruled in 1965 a White-only park in Greenwood was to be integrated, and vacated one year later the conviction of a Black by an All-White grand jury.